PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/post-install.md

 ## Configure Your Shell

-In order to launch programs like `psql`  without typing the full path (`/usr/local/pgsql/bin/psql`), you need to add the PostgreSQL `bin` directory to your shell’s environment variable.

-Add these lines to your shell’s startup file:
+In order to launch programs like `psql`  without typing the full path (`/usr/local/pgsql/bin/psql`), add the PostgreSQL `bin` directory to your shell’s environment variable by adding these lines to your shell’s startup file:

 ```
 PATH="/usr/local/pgsql/bin:$PATH"